appscode/service-broker/docs/guides/kubeapps.md

   ![ref](/docs/images/enter-provision-name.png)

 - Click "Continue"
 - Another pop-up will be appeared to input the parameters for provisioning.
-AppsCode Service Broker accept only metadata and [Postgres Spec](https://kubedb.com/docs/0.9.0/concepts/databases/postgres/#postgres-spec) of [Postgres CRD](https://kubedb.com/docs/0.9.0/concepts/databases/postgres) as parameters for the plans of `postgresql` service.
-The metadata and spec should be provided with key `"metadata"` and `"spec"` respectfully.
+AppsCode Service Broker accepts only metadata and [Postgres Spec](https://kubedb.com/docs/0.9.0/concepts/databases/postgres/#postgres-spec) of [Postgres CRD](https://kubedb.com/docs/0.9.0/concepts/databases/postgres) as parameters for the plans of `postgresql` service.
+The metadata and spec should be provided with key `"metadata"` and `"spec"` respectively.
 The metadata is optional for all of the plans available.
-But the spec is required for the clustom plan and it must be valid.
+But the spec is required for the custom plan and it must be valid.
 Here we have used the following `json` formated metadata:

   ```json
   {